microblink/blinkshelf-android/docs/getting_started.md

 ## AAR
-Android Archive (AAR) containing everything needed to use the Product Recognition library can be retrieved from [here](https://github.com/BlinkReceipt/product-recognition-sdk-android).
+Android Archive (AAR) containing everything needed to use the BlinkShelf library can be retrieved from [here](https://github.com/microblink/blinkshelf-android){target=_blank}.

 ## Project Integration and Initialization